General Convention of the Episcopal Church in the United States of America: Interim bodies and standing commissions

 Interim bodies, meeting in between sessions of General Convention, include the Executive Council, various standing commissions, and task forces constituted by the Convention which study and draft policy proposals for consideration and report back to General Convention.
 Task forces may vary in their size, membership, and duration depending on the General Convention resolution that orders their formation.
-The Executive Council, composed of the officers of General Convention and members elected by the General Convention and provinces of the Church, oversees the execution of the programs and policies adopted by General Convention.
+The Executive Council, composed of the officers of the General Convention and members elected by the General Convention and provinces of the Church, oversees the execution of the programs and policies adopted by the General Convention.
 Each standing commission consists of five bishops, five priests or deacons, and ten laypersons.
 Priests, deacons, and lay persons are not required to be deputies.
 Bishops are appointed by the Presiding Bishop while the other clergy and laypersons are appointed by the president of the House of Deputies.
 Members are appointed to rotating terms so that the term for half of the members expires at the conclusion of each regular meeting of the General Convention.
 The standing commissions are: